 Maids are given a scheduled day off each week for their well-being.
 If they refuse to use it for various reasons, such as trying to impress you or they want to finish their tasks ahead of time, ask them to prioritize their health.
 They have to use their rest days to recharge.
 It’s good for their health and overall wellness.

 Through the years, many families in Singapore have hired maids to manage the house chores and take care of children or elderly members of the family.
 Regardless of why you need maids, it is best to prepare for the problems you may encounter along the way.
-It will also help if you have the services of a reliable maid agency, like RC Caregivers, that can make the process smoother and hassle-free.
+It will also help if you have the services of a reliable live-in caregiver Singapore and maid agency, like RC Caregivers, that can make the process smoother and hassle-free.